wshafer/psr11-monolog/README.md

             'myHandlerName' => [
                 'type' => 'fleepHook',
                 'options' => [
-                    'apiToken' => 'sometokenhere', // Webhook token
+                    'token'  => 'sometokenhere', // Webhook token
                     'level'  => \Monolog\Logger::DEBUG, // Optional: The minimum logging level at which this handler will be triggered
                     'bubble' => true, // Optional: Whether the messages that are handled can bubble up the stack or not ],
             ],
         ],